MarkZH/vintagebackup/wiki/configuration_file.md

 ### Comments

 Lines starting with `#` are ignored by Vintage Backup, so they may be used for comments and descriptions of settings.
+Only `#` symbols at the beginning of a line work this way.
+Because this character can be part of a file name, `#` symbols elsewhere in a line are treated like any other text.

 ### Quoting to preserve leading and trailing spaces in file names